-In the majority of cases all of your income from whatever source will be included in the financial assessment.
+In most cases all your income from whatever source will be included in the financial assessment.
 You will need to save your benefits and income from the date that you go into the care home, as most of these will need to be used to pay towards the cost of the care home.
 In some circumstances however, elements of income may need to be disregarded, or, allowances applied, to reduce the income that is included in the financial assessment.
-In all cases you will be able to retain the Minimum Income Amount (please see page 14 of this Fact Sheet).
+In all cases you will be able to retain the Minimum Income Amount (please see page 15 of this Fact Sheet).